launchdarkly/sdk-test-harness/docs/service_spec.md

 The test service should send this request when the SDK calls the method for getting store metadata.
 The request body is ignored.
 The response is a JSON object with these properties:

-* `lastUpToDate`: The epoch millisecond time that the simulated store was last updated.
+* `lastUpToDate` (number, required): The epoch millisecond time that the simulated store was last updated.

 #### Get user membership: `POST /getMembership`